 The M.S. in physical education degree program is designed for individuals who possess an initial teaching certificate in physical education.
 Successful completion of the program enables students to become eligible for New York State professional teaching certification, and a master's degree in physical education.
 The GRE exam is required for this program.

 A requirement for the thesis option is the successful completion of an oral examination in defense of the thesis.
 To be eligible for the oral exam, students must have completed all required courses and have a cumulative GPA of 3.00 or higher for all graduate courses in the program.
 The completed thesis must receive the approval of both the graduate chair from the Department of Health Promotion and Physical Education and the dean of the School of Health Sciences and Human Performance.

 The non-thesis option is designed for students whose major objective in graduate study is to enhance their professional background in physical education, health education, or any other allied health field.
-Upon completion of all required courses, sstudents must pass a written comprehensive examination and create a professional ePortfolio to showcase growth and development of knowledge, and experience in the program.
+Upon completion of all required courses, students must pass a written comprehensive examination.
 To be eligible for the comprehensive exam, students must have completed all the required courses and have a cumulative GPA of 3.00 or higher.

 Both masters' programs require 30 credit hours of graduate coursework usually taken in two semesters and one summer.
 Please visit the Office of Admission website for current tuition expenses.
 Graduate assistantships are awarded to most students who apply thus reducing the cost for graduate study.
 Assistantships are awarded in the areas of teaching, coaching, and research.